Bertrix

 Bertrix (/fr/; Bietris) is a municipality of Wallonia located in the province of Luxembourg, Belgium.

-On 1 January 2007 the municipality, which covers 137.7 km², had 8,164 inhabitants, giving a population density of 59.3 inhabitants per km².
+On 1 January 2007 the municipality, which covers 137.7 km^{2}, had 8,164 inhabitants, giving a population density of 59.3 inhabitants per km^{2}.

 Bertrix is home to the NATO reserve Jehonville Air Base.

 Geography

 The municipality consists of the following districts: Auby-sur-Semois, Bertrix, Cugnon, Jehonville, and Orgeo.